javl/speculative-communication/README.md

 ![File contents](images/library_config.png)

 ## Getting started with The Things Network
+In order to use The Things Network (TTN) we need to create an account.
+From this account we can create an application which will allow us to start receiving data from devices.

 ### Create an account
 1. Go to [thethingsnetwork.org](https://www.thethingsnetwork.org/) and click the `sign up` button in the top right.
-2. Select the `Join The Things Network` option on the left (not `Get started for free`).
+2. Select the `Join The Things Network` option on the left.
 3. Confirm your email address via the email they'll send you and log in.
 4. Select the region you are in (e.g. `Europe 1`).
-5. In the menu in the top right, click `console` to get to your console dashboard.
+5. In the menu in the top right, click `console` to get to your dashboard.

 ### Create your application and login credentials
 We need to create an application on TTN.
 This application will be the place where we can access any data being sent from our node.